zackrt/Regalia/README.md

 * Regalia Administration removes itself from any and all legal responsibility and/or legal liability in relation to any and all users action with their accounts or amounts, even when logged out.

+refactor:
+fix input method to only allow positive integers